OmkarPatkar/Coursera-Programming-for-Everybody-Getting-Started-with-Python-/README.md

 # Coursera-Programming-for-Everybody-Getting-Started-with-Python-
-Programming for Everybody (Getting Started with Python)
+This repository contains assignments from a Course(Programming for Everybody (Getting Started with Python)) which focus on python Basic concepts.